VirgilSecurity/virgil-keyknox-x/README.md

 ## Introduction

 <a href="https://developer.virgilsecurity.com/docs"><img width="230px" src="https://cdn.virgilsecurity.com/assets/images/github/logos/virgil-logo-red.png" align="left" hspace="10" vspace="6"></a>[Virgil Security](https://virgilsecurity.com) provides an SDK which allows you to communicate with Virgil Keyknox Service.
-Virgil Keyknox Service allows users to store their encrypted sensitive data (such as Private Key) for using and sharing it between different devices.
+Virgil Keyknox Service allows users to store their sensitive data (such as Private Key) encrypted (with end-to-end encryption) for using and sharing it between different devices.

 ## SDK Features
 - use [Virgil Crypto library][_virgil_crypto]
+- use [Virgil SDK][_virgil_sdk]
 - upload encrypted sensitive data to Virgil Keyknox Service
 - download the data from Virgil Keyknox Service
 - update and synchronize the data